The Crossroads Gazette

 This week in "Monet: The Art of the Series," we turn to the artist's work in London and Venice.

-Each week, patrons receive an exclusive essay following a monthly theme.
 This essay is part of Monet: The Art of the Series.
 Readers can also find our Impressionism series here.
-To gain access to patron-only content and our full archive, become a paid subscriber today:
+To gain access to the full archive, become a paid subscriber today:

 In 1834, a fire burned most of the United Kingdom’s Houses of Parliament to the ground.
 Westminster Hall, built in 1097, was salvageable—a miracle, thanks to the efforts of brave firefighters and a change in the winds.